Diospyros virginiana

 Diospyros virginiana is a persimmon species commonly called the American persimmon, common persimmon, eastern persimmon, simmon, possumwood, possum apples, or sugar plum.
+The tree is typically dioecious, so one must have both male and female plants to obtain fruit.

 It ranges from southern Connecticut to Florida, and west to Texas, Louisiana, Oklahoma, Kansas, and Iowa.
 The tree grows in the wild but has been cultivated for its fruit and wood since prehistoric times by Native Americans.
 Both the tree and the fruit are referred to as persimmons, with the latter appearing in desserts and cuisine in the U.S. South and Midwest.

-The tree is typically dioecious, so one must have both male and female plants to obtain fruit.

 Commercial varieties include the very productive Early Golden, the productive John Rick, Miller, Woolbright and the Ennis, a seedless variety.
 Another nickname of the American persimmon, 'date-plum' also refers to a persimmon species found in South Asia and South Europe, Diospyros lotus.
-Today, persimmons are also grown on small farms as a heritage crop.

 Description

 The common persimmon is a generally small to medium sized tree, usually 30 to 80 feet in height, but reaching 115 feet west of the southern Mississippi.
+The roots are thick, fleshy, and stoloniferous.
 It has a short, slender trunk and spreading, often pendulous branches, which form a broad or narrow, round-topped canopy.
-The roots are thick, fleshy and stoloniferous.
 The species has a shrubby growth form.

-The plant has oval entire leaves, and unisexual flowers on short stalks.
-In the male flowers, which are numerous, the stamens are sixteen in number and arranged in pairs; the female flowers are solitary, with traces of stamens, and a smooth ovary with one ovule in each of the eight cells—the ovary is surmounted by four styles, which are hairy at the base.
-The fruit-stalk is very short, bearing a subglobose fruit an inch in diameter or a bit larger, of an orange-yellow color, ranging to bluish, and with a sweetish astringent pulp.
-It is surrounded at the base by the persistent calyx-lobes, which increase in size as the fruit ripens.
-The astringency renders the fruit somewhat unpalatable, but after it has been subjected to the action of frost, or has become partially rotted or "bletted" like a medlar, its flavor is improved.